 Garlic is found in almost every cuisine on the planet.
-This popularity has led more and more people to cultivate their own bulbs.
+This popularity has led to more and more people trying to cultivate their own bulbs.
 This leads one to wonder how to save garlic for next year’s crop.

 How to Save Garlic for Next Year

 Garlic originates from Central Asia but has been cultivated for over 5,000 years in Mediterranean countries.
-The ancient Greeks and Romans enjoyed garlic with reports of gladiator consuming the bulb prior to battle.
-Egyptian slaves are purported to have consumed the bulb to give them strength to build the great pyramids.
+The ancient Greeks and Romans enjoyed garlic with reports of gladiators consuming the bulb prior to battle.
+Egyptian slaves are purported to have consumed the bulb to give them the strength to build the great pyramids.

 Garlic is one of 700 species in the Allium or onion family, of which there are three specific types of garlic: softneck (Allium sativum), hardneck (Allium ophioscorodon), and elephant garlic (Allium ampeloprasum).

-Leave the bulbs in the ground as long as possible to allow them to attain maximum size, but not so long that the cloves begin to separate. which adversely affects garlic bulb storage.
+Leave the bulbs in the ground as long as possible to allow them to attain maximum size, but not so long that the cloves begin to separate, which adversely affects garlic bulb storage.
 Wait for the foliage to die back and begin to brown, then carefully lift the bulbs out of the soil, taking care not to cut the bulb.
 Fresh bulbs bruise easily, which may encourage infection and affect the storing garlic bulbs, effectively cutting their shelf life.

 Storing Garlic Bulbs

 Be sure to plant only seed garlic that has been properly stored and keep an eye out for any garlic blight nematodes.
 This nematode causes bloated, twisted, swollen leaves with cracked, mottled bulbs and weakens plants.
-When saving and storing garlic stock from one year to the next, plant only seed bulbs that appear unblemished and healthy for best results.
+When saving and storing garlic stock from one year to the next, plant only seed bulbs that appear unblemished and healthy for the best results.